berkeyvx/swift-ide/README.md

 * Python 3.8
 * Tkinter (python3-tk)

 Note: Python 3 is required but i am not sure which version of python3 is required.
-Python 3.6.9 over will be
+Python 3.6.9 over will be fine

 ## How to run
 1. On terminal go to the directory where main.py is located